Roman Theatre at Palmyra: Second ISIL occupation: partial destruction

 ISIL took control of Palmyra once again in December 2016.
-Shortly after that, they completely destroyed the facade of the theater according to Mamoun Abdulkarim, Director of the Syrian government agency of antiquities and museums.
+Shortly after that, they completely destroyed the façade of the theatre according to Mamoun Abdulkarim, Director of the Syrian government agency of antiquities and museums.
 Syrian authorities reported that satellite images showed signs of intentional destruction.
-Mikhail Piotrovsky, a scholar of the Arabic and the director of the Hermitage Museum, argued that it was an act of reprisal.
-In May 2016, ISIL radio had promised to stage a new "concert", in response to the classical concert staged by Russia.
-Drone footage shot by the Russian Ministry of Defense showed that the theater was partially destroyed.
+Mikhail Piotrovsky, a scholar of Arabic and the director of the Hermitage Museum, argued that it was an act of reprisal.
+In May 2016, ISIL radio had promised to stage a new "concert" in response to the classical concert staged by Russia.
+Drone footage shot by the Russian Ministry of Defence showed that the theatre was partially destroyed.
 The proscenium, the central part of the stage, suffered severe damage.
-UNESCO head Irina Bokova characterized the destruction as a "war crime."
+UNESCO head Irina Bokova characterized the destruction as a "war crime".
 Palmyra was retaken by Syrian government forces in early March 2017.

+Restoration

+On 23 July 2023, the Syrian Directorate-General of Antiquities and Museums and the Institute for the History of Material Culture of Russian Academy of Sciences signed an agreement to start the comprehensive restoration of the theatre.
+The work was completed before the end of 2023.